Last Updated on September 16, 2020 by Nina Ahmedow

 It’s January, and many people are doing Veganuary.
 If you haven’t heard about Veganuary, it’s a commitment to go vegan for the month of January.
 The challenge is now in its fifth year and has more participants than ever.
 But one thing that people are worried about when doing Veganuary is how to eat healthy as a vegan.

 I have written in the past about how, in some places, it can be difficult to meet your nutritional needs if you’re vegan.
-But in this post, I want to give some more practical advice about healthy vegan food.
+But in this post, I want to give some more practical advice about how to eat healthy as a vegan.
 And as a bonus, I’m including five vegan recipes.
 Whether you’re doing Veganuary or you’re already vegan you should definitely know how to eat healthy as a vegan.

 Be aware though that this is not a guide to losing weight.
 No matter your body type or weight your body needs certain nutrients.
 You don’t have to look a certain way to be healthy.
 All you can try to do is provide your body with what it needs.